 At CTAC, we believe it is never too late to start therapy and every client can learn.
 We hire and maintain experienced, professional staff that supervise and work directly with our clients.
 Our staff receives the highest frequency of supervision, reviews and ongoing training in the field to insure the best quality care for our clients.CONTACT US

 Kelle has 25+ years working with children and adults with Autism.
 She started working with children with Autism in 1988 for her senior project at The Greenhill School of Dallas.
 This lead her to Texas Christian University where she graduated with a B.S. in the Study of Exceptional Students in 1992.
-Kelle taught K-5 in Carrollton-Farmer's Branch ISD for 3 years where she was nominated for Teacher of the Year by the Down’s Syndrome and Autism Society of Texas.
+Kelle taught in Carrollton-Farmer's Branch ISD for 3 years where she was nominated for Teacher of the Year by the Down’s Syndrome and Autism Society of Texas.
 In 1995, Kelle started her graduate program with Syracuse University in Rome, Italy then went on to complete her M.Ed. in Behavioral Interventions from University of North Texas in 1996.
-She returned to public school as a Crisis Interventionist, Behavior Resource Specialist and Autism Specialist from 1996-2000.
+She returned to CFBISD as a Crisis Interventionist, Behavior Resource Specialist and Autism Specialist from 1996-2000.

-Each year, CTAC provides continuing education hours by hosting workshops with internationally known researchers and leaders in the field of ABA and VB for the Central Texas community.
-These presenters typically spend a day exclusively training CTAC staff, offering amazing growth opportunities for our employees.
+Each year, CTAC provides continuing education hours by hosting conferences with internationally known researchers and leaders in the field of ABA and VB.
+Professionals from all over the world attend these conferences.
+The presenters often spend a day exclusively training CTAC staff, offering amazing growth opportunities for our employees.